Skip to main content

 Why?
 Because they can't get ice time.

-Just imagine what it would be like to provide equitable access to ice for everyone who wants to skate.
+Just imagine what it would be like if we could give ice time to everyone who wants it.
 Think about what that would do for us all.
 Improve our health.
-Increase life skills.
 Build strong communities.
+Create vibrant businesses.
 And grow the game, for good.

 • Scarcity – of data about who's actually using ice in Canada’s 2900+ rinks.